-Why That Annual Pet Exam Is So Important
+Why Your Pets Annual Wellness Exam Is So Important

-When your pet seems as healthy and active as usual, it may seem odd to schedule a comprehensive veterinary examination for him.
-But that regularly scheduled dog or cat exam can actually make all the difference in securing your pet's state of well-being -- or reveal lurking issues that might otherwise escape your notice.
-Many serious issues such as high blood pressure, diabetes, organ dysfunction, and cancer may do cumulative damage for quite some time before you see changes that might prompt a vet visit -- and by that point, you could be looking at complex treatment challenges.
+Even when your pet seems as healthy and active as usual, it is important to schedule a comprehensive veterinary examination for him/her.
+That regularly scheduled dog or cat exam can make all the difference in securing your pet’s state of well-being — or reveal lurking issues that might otherwise escape your notice.
+Many serious issues such as high blood pressure, diabetes, organ dysfunction, thyroid disorders, dental disease, obesity, and cancer may do cumulative damage for quite some time before you see changes that might prompt a vet visit — and by that point, you could be looking at complex treatment challenges.

-Regular wellness exams let us catch these issues while they're still easy to treat.
-They also provide a natural opportunity to administer preventative pet care procedures such as parasite prevention (which prevents fleas, ticks, and worms from damaging your pet's health) and spay or neuter surgery (which safeguards your pet against reproductive cancers).
+Regular wellness exams let us catch these issues while they’re still easy to treat.
+They also provide an opportunity to administer preventative pet care procedures such as vaccination, weight assessments and parasite prevention (which prevents fleas, ticks, and worms from damaging your pet’s health).

 What to Expect from a Cat or Dog Exam

-Puppies and kittens receive several wellness exams before they reach adulthood, which are administered alongside de-worming, core vaccinations, and other important protective measures.
+Puppies and kittens receive several wellness exams before they reach adulthood, which includes administration of parasite prevention, vaccinations and health education from our talented team.

 A senior cat or dog exam includes similar steps, but it places an extra emphasis on checking for issues that become more problematic with age, such as diabetes and cancer.
-Senior pet exams need to occur twice a year instead of once a year.
+Senior pet exams should occur twice a year instead of once a year.

-If we notice any problems that need correcting, we will review the treatment options with you and help you get your pet's health back on track.
+If we notice any health problems that need attention, we will review the treatment options with you and help you get your pet’s health back on track.
 We can also recommend home pet care practices that can help your pet remain as healthy as possible.